giobarc/GOrGONA/README.md

 3.5.3: compile the program using the following command: "gfortran -o parallel_unseeded.x parallel_unseeded.f90";\
 3.5.4: compile the program "read.f90" using the following command: "gfortran -o read.x read.f90".

-Step 4: execute the script 01_search_unbiased in batch mode with the command: " nohup ./01_search_unbiased < /dev/null >& LOG_U &.
-This command will send (in parallel) the BH simulations.
-Time requested strongly depends on the size of the clusters and on the required number of steps.
+Step 4: execute the bash script "01_search_unbiased" in batch mode with the command: "nohup ./01_search_unbiased < /dev/null >& LOG_U &".
+This command will send the BH simulations (simulations will run in parallel at different compositions by spanning the chosen range).
+Time requested strongly depends on the size of the clusters ("SizeEnd1") and on the required number of steps ("nbh1").

-Step 5: open the script "021_identify_pures" and: \
+Step 5: open the bash script "021_identify_pures" and: \
-5.1: specify the correct 'SizeStart1' (lines 3, 7, 16 and 19) by using (I4) format: for example, if 'SizeStart1'=0, you have to specify 0000;\
+5.1: specify the correct "SizeStart1" (lines 3, 7, 16 and 19) by using (I4) format: for example, if "SizeStart1"=0, you have to specify "0000";\
-5.2: consistently, specify the correct 'SizeEnd1' (lines 3, 12, 17 and 19) by using (I4) format: for example, if 'SizeEne1'=100, you have to specify 0100;\
+5.2: consistently, specify the correct "SizeEnd1" (lines 3, 12, 17 and 19) by using (I4) format: for example, if "SizeEne1"=100, you have to specify "0100";\
-5.3: specify the correct couple of metals by replacing Xx and Yy.
+5.3: specify the correct couple of metals by replacing "Xx" and "Yy".

-Step 6: run the script "021_identify_pures" using the following command: "./021_identify_pures".
+Step 6: run the bash script "021_identify_pures" using the following command: "./021_identify_pures".
 The file "res-pures.dat" will be created.

-Step 7: compile the program 022_take.f90 using the following command: "gfortran -o 022_take.x 022_take.f90" and execute it using the following command: "./022_take.x".
+Step 7: compile the program "022_take.f90" using the following command: "gfortran -o 022_take.x 022_take.f90" and execute it using the following command: "./022_take.x".
 The script "./023_copy.sh" will be created.

-Step 8: run the script "023_copy.sh" using the following command: "./023_copy.sh".
+Step 8: run the bash script "023_copy.sh" using the following command: "./023_copy.sh".
 In the main folder, two new folders will appear: "run_'SizeStart1'" and "run_'SizeEnd1'".
-In the case of SizeStart1=0 and SizeEnd1=100, they will be run_0000 and run_0100.
-The program will use the information in these folders for an energy reference of pure clusters.
+In the case of "SizeStart1"=0 and "SizeEnd1"=100, they will be "run_0000" and "run_0100".
+The program will use the information in these folders for a common energy reference of pure clusters.

-Step 9: open the script 024_search_unbiased.REVISE and: \
+Step 9: open the bash script "024_search_unbiased.REVISE" and: \
-9.1: specify the correct 'SizeStart1' (lines 7 and 9) and 'SizeEnd1' (lines 8 and 10) by using (I4) format.
+9.1: specify the correct "SizeStart1" (lines 7 and 9) and "SizeEnd1" (lines 8 and 10) by using (I4) format.

 Step 10: run the script "024_search_unbiased.REVISE" using the following command: "./024_search_unbiased.REVISE"; "curve-..." files will be updated.